 The simple answer to that question is NO.

-where c=speed of light, v=object's speed, and m0 is the initial object's mass), the observed mass (m) increases as speed increases.
-The speed of cars, trains, or airplanes have no significant impact on the mass, however when moving at [closer to] c, the observed mass approaches infinite.
-When m is infinite, then Einstein's E=mc2 says that E (energy) is also infinite.
-That is the energy required to keep the object moving at c.
-To this day, that is impossible though scientists continue looking for "loopholes" in the theory that could help us travel at nearly speed of light.
+Light is fast because it is made out of massless particles called photons.
+Almost everything else in the Universe has mass (which is different from weight).
+Following the theory of relativistic mass, the observed mass increases as speed increases.
+The speed of cars, trains, or airplanes have no significant impact on the mass; however when moving closer to the speed of light, the observed mass approaches infinite.
+When the mass is infinite, then Einstein's E=mc2 says that E (energy) is also infinite.
+That is the energy required to keep the object moving at c (the speed of light).
+To this day, that is impossible.
+Nonetheless, scientists continue looking for "loopholes" in the theory that could help us understand how it might be possible to travel at nearly the speed of light.

 Is time travel possible?

-While the speed of light doesn't really determine the answer to the question, I personally believe these two points of view:
+While the speed of light doesn't really determine the answer to the question, I personally believe in these two points of view:

 If you are interested in diving deeper into these topics, I recommend you check out “A Brief History of Time,” by Stephen Hawking.
 His book goes in depth about the topics of famous astronomers, relativity, dark matter, black holes, and a lot of astrophysics.